 When job candidates tailor their resume for each position they are applying to, it can give them a leg up against the competition.
 Glassdoor research showed that, on average, each corporate job posting will attract 250 resumes.
 To stand out, job seekers should put in the extra time to show recruiters and hiring managers why they would make a good fit for the position.

-Katie Puhalla, STEM Recruiter, explains “Job seekers should adjust their resume for each position they apply for.
+Katie Puhalla, Account Manager, explains “Job seekers should adjust their resume for each position they apply for.
 Some roles require certain skills that should be highlighted on their resume.
 It really makes a difference when going through applicants.”

 Job seekers should consider making changes like rewording descriptions of responsibilities, adjusting their summary or highlighting different skills on their resume to cater to the position opening.

 3. Forgetting to Research the Company